Matt Birk: 2022 candidacy for lieutenant governor

 In March 2022, Republican Scott Jensen announced Birk as his running mate in his gubernatorial campaign, challenging Governor Tim Walz and Lieutenant Governor Peggy Flanagan.
 In addition to being known as an outspoken conservative who opposes same-sex marriage, Birk also expressed skepticism of the government's response to the COVID-19 pandemic.
 The party endorsed the ticket in May 2022, with Birk's selection appealing to Republican base voters.
-Scott and Birk generally trailed in surveys of Minnesota voters.Sam Brodey, How GOP Governor Candidates Are 'Blowing It' in the Midwest, Daily Beast (September 23, 2022).
+Scott and Birk generally trailed in surveys of Minnesota voters.
 Walz and Flanagan released copies of their tax returns ahead of the election, while Jensen and Birk declined to do so.

 Following the U.S. Supreme Court decision overturning the landmark ruling of Roe v.
 Wade, Birk spoke at a June 2022 National Right To Life convention in Georgia where he compared legalized abortion to slavery, saying that proponents treat unborn children as the "property of the mother".
 Birk said in the same speech that American culture "loudly but also stealthily promotes" abortion by prioritizing women's careers over motherhood.
 He also criticized the termination of pregnancies resulting from rape, saying that abortion would not heal those wounds.
-His comments were criticized by opponent Peggy Flanagan (who said that Birk "does not trust or respect women") as well as others.
+His comments were criticized by Flanagan (who said that Birk "does not trust or respect women"), as well as others.

 As a candidate, Birk had a "flashy and combative" style, which caused consternation among some fellow Minnesota Republicans.
 Birk personally attacked Minnesota Republican activist Michael Brodkorb (a critic of Birk) on Twitter, after Brodkorb highlighted a KSTP/SurveyUSA poll showing Walz ahead of Jensen by 18 percentage points.
 Birk played an atypically large role on the ticket, maintained his own campaign website, campaign material, and yard signs separate from Jensen's.

 Personal life

-He was named the sixth-smartest athlete in 2010 by the Sporting News.
-Birk scored a 46 on the Wonderlic Test, the seventh-highest score in NFL history.
+Birk was named the sixth-smartest athlete in 2010 by the Sporting News.
+He scored a 46 on the Wonderlic Test, the seventh-highest score in NFL history.

 Birk is an anti-abortion activist.
-His wife volunteers at a crisis pregnancy center and he participated in the Maryland March for Life in 2011.
+His wife, Adrianna, volunteers at a crisis pregnancy center and he participated in the Maryland March for Life in 2011.
 He is Catholic.
-Birk and his wife have eight children.
+The Birks have eight children.